tomcohen13/AI-Squid-Game/README.md

 <img width="347" alt="minimax" src="https://user-images.githubusercontent.com/55168908/142590520-a3e29401-726a-4585-9579-c1dd47aee108.png">| <img width="431" alt="expecti" src="https://user-images.githubusercontent.com/55168908/142590403-aec560c3-1ede-4b49-81f4-57942bbbd990.png">

 As you can see, you are now trying to maximize the opponents moves, given the *chance* of them happening.
 For example, if we are to throw a trap and want to maximize our chance of winning, our tree will have a chance node with value *p* as well as *n* nodes with values *(1-p)/n* (see equations in 1.3: Throwing a Trap).
 The rest is the same!

+Note that the player is now maximizing their *Expected Utility* in every move (if that sounds not-necessarily-optimal to you, you aren't wrong!).

+### Heuristics!

+Since the Search Space here is HUGE!

-## Hmm that's a lot.
-Where do we start?
+### Hmm that's a lot.
+Where Do We Start?

 Fear not!
 Here's a very good recipe: